thoetz/BellaBeatCase/README.md

 # R:

 I then went into R to continue my analysis of this dataset and see if I could find some more actionable insights.

-# Prepare:
-- Obtained the data set from Kaggle here
-- Determined credibility of data by examining total downloads, tags, and doing personal analysis
-- Some files were too large for Excel
-- Got familiar with all data by opening each CSV and checking out data
-- Some data wide, some data long
-- Verified Data to have 33 user IDs by counting distinct IDs
-  - Used SUM(1 / CountIF(Range, Range)
-- Examined Weight log data
-  - Only 8 users logged weight
-  - 61% was self-reported, meaning there could be bias if individuals lied for whatever reason.
-  - Has blank cells in fat data
-  - Ensured no blank cells (all good minus weight info)

-# Process:
-- Decided what data I wanted to use
-  - I will look at Daily data first to gain some overall insights into usage and use more intensive data later if needed
-- Duplicated the data and put it all together in a new worksheet to use easily and preserve the original
-- Started with Daily Activity
-  - Looked for unreliable people (lots of 0’s, otherwise known as missed days)
-  - Defined unreliable as missed more than 25% of days

 # Set up the working directory and load libraries
 ```markdown